Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 ## 1. Project Planning.
-I wanted to create a recipe database long before I started the Code Institute programme.
-As a chef there are flaws in keeping things like this on paper or in notes on my phone.
+I wanted to create a recipe database long before I started the Code Institute program.
+As a chef, there are flaws in keeping things like this on paper or in notes on my phone.
 So I made a simple and intuitive recipe database for users to store their recipes, either for their own sake or to share it.
 <br>
 <br>
 Users will be enabled to create accounts to upload, edit, and delete their recipes.
 <br>
 <br>
-Users that does not log in will still be able to read the recipes but not upload, edit, or delete any recipes on the site.
+Users that do not log in will still be able to read the recipes but not upload, edit, or delete any recipes on the site.
 <br>
 <br>
 Wireframe and a user flowchart can be found in /documentation.